Process optimization in

 Robust sensors

-Completely maintenance-free, drift-free, and cleaning-free sensors that require no consumables.
+Completely maintenance-free, drift-free, and cleaning-free sensors that do not require consumables.

 Frequently asked questions

-Since the speed of sound is influenced by temperature, all our LiquiSonic® sensors are equipped with high-precision temperature sensors.
-This allows the influence of temperature on the measurement to be directly compensated Therefore, it is not necessary to include additional temperature sensors during the polymer resin production process.
+Since the speed of sound is influenced by temperature, all our LiquiSonic® sensors are equipped with highly precise temperature sensors.
+This allows the influence of temperature on the measurement to be directly compensated for this reason, it is not necessary to integrate additional temperature sensors during polymer resin production to incorporate.

 Yes, our sensors are designed for extreme conditions.
-In addition to the extended temperature and pressure range, we offer custom adjustments such as sensor lengths up to 3000 mm, special alloys for corrosive media, and various protection types, for example, optional explosion protection.
-Each sensor is individually configured according to your requirements configured.
+In addition to the extended temperature and pressure range, we offer customized adaptations such as sensor lengths up to 3000 mm, special alloys for corrosive media, and various protection types, for example optional explosion protection.
+Each sensor is individually according to your requirements configured.

-Yes, by combining the speed of sound measurement with additional physical quantities (e.g., conductivity), multiple components gleichzeitig bestimmt werden.
+Yes, by combining the speed of sound measurement with additional physical variables (e.g. conductivity), multiple components gleichzeitig bestimmt werden.
 So lassen sich auch Zusatzstoffe bei der polymer resin production überwachen.

-Unlike optical methods, which are influenced by color or turbidity, conductivity-based methods, which are sensitive to electrical conductivity, or density-based methods, which can be disturbed by temperature or gas bubbles, our ultrasonic method is independent of these influences.
-Unlike viscosity measurement, the method is also less sluggish, requires no sample extraction, and responds more sensitively to concentration fluctuations.
+In contrast to optical methods, which are influenced by color or turbidity, conductivity-based methods, which are sensitive to electrical conductivity, or density-based methods, which can be disturbed by temperature or gas bubbles, our ultrasonic method is independent of these influences.
+In contrast to viscosity measurement, the method is also less sluggish, requires no sampling, and reacts more sensitively to concentration fluctuations.
 The LiquiSonic® measurement technology also contains neither moving parts nor components that can wear out or be consumed.
-Therefore, after installation, the measurement system is completely maintenance-free and drift-free.
+After installation, the measurement system is therefore completely maintenance-free and drift-free.
 The sensors offer digital signal transmission up to 1000 m and enable continuous inline measurement without sampling.

-The system offers various digital interfaces (e.g., Profibus, Ethernet/IP, Foundation Fieldbus) as well as analog 4-20 mA outputs.
-The integration is seamless via standardized protocols.
+The system offers various digital interfaces (e.g. Profibus, Ethernet / IP, Foundation Fieldbus) as well as analog 4-20 mA outputs.
+The integration is carried out easily via standardized protocols.

-There are no mechanical wear parts, seals, or optical windows that could be attacked or stick during inline measurement.
-Regular calibration is not required - the sensors remain stable over the years.
-Unlike viscosity measurement, our ultrasonic method ultimately provides a more stable measurement and is also completely drift-free, cleaning-free, and maintenance-free.
+There are no mechanical wear parts, seals, or optical windows that could be attacked or become clogged during inline measurement.
+Regular calibration is not required - the sensors remain stable for years.
+In contrast to viscosity measurement, our ultrasonic method ultimately provides a more stable measurement and is also completely drift-free, cleaning-free, and maintenance-free.

-The system delivers results in real-time.
-Based on these measurements, you receive a current measurement value every second.
-This fast response time enables effective process control and early detection of undesirable deviations during polycondensation.
+The system delivers results in real time.
+Based on these measurements, you receive an up-to-date measured value every second.
+This fast response time enables effective process control and early detection of unwanted deviations during polycondensation.

 Further applications